sterling5241/creality-wiki/docs/loadcells.md

 --steps--

 1. Home All (`G28`)
+2. Make sure the nozzle is centred on the bed
-2. Run `PROBE_ACCURACY`
+3. Run `PROBE_ACCURACY`

 --!steps--

 ### Z Offset

-The `z_offset` for a load cell probe is `0`, the nozzle itself is the probe, so there is nothing to calibrate.
-You should optimise your first layer using baby stepping.
+The nozzle itself touches the bed, so there is no probe offset to measure and `z_offset` starts at `0`, the installer sets this for you.

+If your first layer is too high or too low you can:

+- Try running `PROBE_CALIBRATE`, upon completion *`SAVE_CONFIG`*
+- Change `z_offset` by a small amount, for example `0.01`

+Baby stepping while printing is more reliable, so it is the best way to fine tune your first layer.

 ### Bed Mesh